firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/segway.md

 - Replace bearings proactively—GT rotors pair well with quality SKF replacements, and C80 builds benefit from upgraded hubs or temp probes to keep long commutes in check.[^5][^8][^10]
 - G-series commuters require bushing and weld inspections; F-series weld porosity has already caused brace cracks, so reinforcements and protective films are recommended before heavy use.[^14]
 - Stress-relieve buck-converter leads with glue or zip ties so vibration does not snap accessory power wires before the scooter ever leaves the bench.【F:knowledge/notes/denis_all_part02_review.md†L31-L32】
+- GT-series rims can be replaced without swapping hubs—AliExpress sells “rim only” shells, but verify the motor is healthy before reusing it on fresh hoops.【F:knowledge/notes/input_part012_review.md†L347-L348】

 ## Accessory & Telemetry Integration
 - Segway CAN dashboards diverge from Xiaomi formats, so confirm message maps before layering SmartDisplay overlays or Express telemetry; VESC Express station mode eases remote access once the scooter joins home Wi‑Fi.[^2][^15]